-You don’t need to invest in a new Toro machine.
-It only requires using the right reels with blades to cut the turf canopy.
-Kenney Machinery can help you set up your Toro equipment to verticut and enhance your sport field turf maintenance to promote beautiful, healthy turf growth.
+You don’t have to invest in a new Toro machine in order to effectively apply verticutting methods to your sports field.
+Instead, you’ll want to be using the right reels with blades to cut the turf canopy.
+The professionals at Kenney Machinery can help you set up your Toro equipment to verticut and enhance your sport field turf maintenance to promote beautiful, healthy turf growth at your sports facility.

 What is Verticutting?